jpdg-uy/devops-learning-log/til/week-01.md

 - [ ] Organize repo folders (`til/`, `projects/`, `cheatsheets/`).
 - [ ] Commit structure and docs.
 - [ ] Create a test branch, commit, and open PR.

 - Notes:

+	Made the decission to install GH (GitHub console application in order to manage PRs and issues )

 ### Day 3
 - [ ] Merge PR into `main`.